 Urinary sampling should be done in a way that minimizes the chance of contamination.
-Cleaning of the perineum prior to sampling has been shown to make minimal difference to contamination rates but strength of the urine stream is important and samples should therefore be taken on as full a bladder as possible65.
+Cleaning of the perineum prior to sampling has been shown to make minimal difference to contamination rates but strength of the urine stream is important and samples should therefore be taken on as full a bladder as possible64.
 Hands should be cleaned with either warm water and soap, or alcohol gel if not visibly contaminated, prior to collection.
 The woman should begin to void into the toilet and then, without breaking the stream, place a sterile receptacle preferably a wide necked container used for laboratory specimens into the urine stream.
 This can then be removed and voiding completed.
-The specimen should be transferred into a sample pot containing boric acid and hands disinfected.
-The MSU should be dispatched to the laboratory immediately or refrigerated according to local policy if this is not possible.
+The specimen should be dispatched to the laboratory immediately or refrigerated according to local policy if this is not possible.
 If there is no bacterial growth after culturing the urine consider an alternative cause for symptoms (false negative culture results may result from prior antibiotic treatment).